How Long is a Day?

 If the creation did not take place in six 24-hour days, then did it actually rain 40 days and night at the start of the flood?
 Was Jonah truly in the belly of the great fish for just three days?
 Was Jesus' body in the tomb for three days?
 If we cannot accept that the world was created in six days, then we cannot prove that the use of the word "day" in the Bible was just a single 24-hour period.

 Jesus stated that Adam and Eve were created at the beginning of creation in Matthew 19:4 and Mark 10:6.
-Six days from creation is near the beginning, but can you claim many million of years later is anywhere near the beginning?
+Six days from creation is near the beginning, but can you claim many millions of years later is anywhere near the beginning?

 If each day of creation was actually an age, then we run into many problems.
 For example, the Yucca plant was created on the third day.
-If this was a period of a million years or so, then it would have had to exist and reproduce for million of years before the pronuba moth was created.
+If this was a period of a million years or so, then it would have had to exist and reproduce for millions of years before the pronuba moth was created.
 However, the Yucca plant is dependent on the pronuba moth to fertilize its seeds!
 So how did the Yucca exist for a million years?

 How much of the sixth "age" did Adam and Eve live?
-Even if they were created on the last literal day of the sixth "age", then they would have had to live millions of years through the seventh "age" were God rested.
+Even if they were created on the last literal day of the sixth "age", then they would have had to live millions of years through the seventh "age" when God rested.
 Does this mean that Adam was more than 930 years old when he died?
 If a day was approximately a million years, then Adam, must have been 1,000,930 years old at his death!
 Do you think that Satan would have truly waited over a million years to cause the fall of God's creation?
 How did Adam and Eve postpone bearing children for a million years?
 Or do you propose that they had the ultimate birth control methods in the beginning?
 God did command Adam and Eve to be fruitful and multiply.
 Would God have tolerated Adam and Eve waiting a million years to obey his command?

 Do you truly doubt that God could have created this world in just six 24-hour days?
-If you cannot believe this, then can you truly believe that God had the power to raise the Christ from the dead on the third day?
+If you cannot believe this, then can you truly believe that God had the power to raise Christ from the dead on the third day?